jlablacker/GEOG5991-Portfolio/README.md

 The example model that I constructed throughout this course of study:

-builds agents in a space;
+1. builds agents in a space;
-gets them to interact with each other;
+2. gets them to interact with each other;
-reads in environmental data;
+3. reads in environmental data;
-gets agents to interact with the environment;
+4. gets agents to interact with the environment;
-randomizes the order of agent actions;
+5. randomizes the order of agent actions;
-plays the model as an animation;
+6. plays the model as an animation;
-is contained within a GUI;
+7. is contained within a GUI;
-is initialised with data from the web
+8. is initialised with data from the web

 To run this model:

-Download the files and copy them all into the same directory.
+Download the files on the agent page and copy them all into the same directory.
 They were created in Spyder Python 3.
 These files need to be together or the model will not run.

 Open the Anaconda distribution that is included in the Spyder package.